 - Oops!Something went wrong.Please try again later.

-How Is Caravel Minerals' Cash Burn Changing Over Time?
+How Is Power Metals' Cash Burn Changing Over Time?

-Caravel Minerals didn't record any revenue over the last year, indicating that it's an early stage company still developing its business.
-So while we can't look to sales to understand growth, we can look at how the cash burn is changing to understand how expenditure is trending over time.
-Even though it doesn't get us excited, the 32% reduction in cash burn year on year does suggest the company can continue operating for quite some time.
-Admittedly, we're a bit cautious of Caravel Minerals due to its lack of significant operating revenues.
+Because Power Metals isn't currently generating revenue, we consider it an early-stage business.
+Nonetheless, we can still examine its cash burn trajectory as part of our assessment of its cash burn situation.
+Even though it doesn't get us excited, the 33% reduction in cash burn year on year does suggest the company can continue operating for quite some time.
+Admittedly, we're a bit cautious of Power Metals due to its lack of significant operating revenues.
 So we'd generally prefer stocks from this list of stocks that have analysts forecasting growth.

-Even though it has reduced its cash burn recently, shareholders should still consider how easy it would be for Caravel Minerals to raise more cash in the future.
-Companies can raise capital through either debt or equity.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
+While Power Metals is showing a solid reduction in its cash burn, it's still worth considering how easily it could raise more cash, even just to fuel faster growth.
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
+Commonly, a business will sell new shares in itself to raise cash and drive growth.
 By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.

-How Risky Is Caravel Minerals' Cash Burn Situation?
+How Risky Is Power Metals' Cash Burn Situation?

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.